Spotting the stages of burnout before they escalate

 Alcohol consumption has increased across the board, and the pandemic is likely at fault.
 It’s a lot easier to take the edge off the end of the day when there’s a liquor cabinet nearby.
 That kind of self-medication tends to delay the mental rest needed to recharge and prepare for another day of work.
 One study claims a third of American workers drink on the job at home, making it even more tempting to do a little more work and get a little further ahead for tomorrow.

 Working from home doesn’t endow superhuman endurance to get more done.
 Managers need to recognize that working in one’s PJs (even with a drink in hand) doesn’t make work any less of a time constraint.
-Respect working hour restrictions, and impose boundaries so workers aren’t tempted to constantly work long or unusual hours.
+Respect working hour restrictions and impose boundaries so workers aren’t constantly tempted to work long or unusual hours.

-Creating a healthy workplace culture
+Creating a healthy workplace culture to prevent stages of burnout

 Avoiding employee burnout isn’t easy.
 It takes planning and effort, which is precisely why so many young, naïve companies suffer from high turnover.
 Rather than take time to plan and budget for manageable, realistic workloads, bright-eyed executives opt to go full throttle no matter the cost.
 If they want it, we’ll make it happen, they say.
 Unfortunately, those impacted most are the ones most susceptible to burnout.

-Humans like recognition, and some will go to great lengths to get it.
+Humans like recognition; some will go to great lengths to get it.
 When the boss says we’re pulling an all-nighter to deliver on our promises (extended by caffeinated salespeople), people see an opportunity to show what they’re made of.
 If they have to neglect their loved ones to prove they’re in it for the long haul, so be it.
 Again, this is unsustainable.

 Managers and executives have a responsibility to create the following: